How to stop $10,000 mistakes at compile time

 };

-Every layer of your internal system passes MoneyMinor around.
-The manager, engine, and resource access layers (see layered architecture with Effect) all agree that amounts are in cents.
+Every layer3 of our internal system passes MoneyMinor and agrees that amounts are in cents.

 Step 2: type the SDK schema

-At the SDK boundary, define the external contract with major currency:
+At the SDK boundary, we’ll define the external contract with major currency4:

 import { z } from "zod";